Kurento/kurento/source/tutorials.rst

 - **Node.js**: These show applications where clients interact with an application server based on Node.js technology.
-The application server holds the logic orchestrating the communication among the clients and controlling Kurento Server capabilities for them.
+The application server holds the logic orchestrating the communication among the clients and controlling Kurento Media Server capabilities for them.

 .. note::